 Martvili Monastery, Medieval monastery in Martvili, Georgia

-Martvili Monastery is a medieval religious complex in Georgia that sits on a hilltop overlooking the valleys of the Tskhenistskali and Abasha rivers.
-The site is centered on a main temple dedicated to the Virgin Mary, with a three-story stone church called Chikvanebi standing nearby and displaying late feudal architectural styles.
+Martvili Monastery is a medieval religious complex built on a hilltop in the town of Martvili, Georgia, overlooking the valleys of the Tskhenistskali and Abasha rivers.
+The site includes a main church dedicated to the Virgin Mary and a separate three-story stone church called Chikvanebi, which shows features typical of late feudal Georgian architecture.

-The site was originally a place of pre-Christian worship, marked by an ancient oak tree, before becoming a Christian holy place in the 7th century.
-Under King George II, the monastery developed into an established religious center in the region.
+The site was originally a place of pre-Christian worship, marked by an ancient oak tree, before being converted into a Christian holy place in the 7th century.
+Under King George II, it grew into an established religious center in western Georgia.

 The community of curious travelers